 During my first pregnancy, I didn’t really notice many changes to my body, I gained the average amount of weight, everything seemed to go well.
 After my 3rdbaby and 3rdC-section I noticed every time I sat up from lying down, I would get a gap in the middle of my belly that would protrude outwards.
 I discussed this with my mid-wife who explained it was my belly muscles parting due to my growing bump, the medical term being Diastasis!
 Apparently it’s very common in pregnant women, about two thirds of women get it.
 It didn’t cause pain, it just looked really weird.

-After the birth and months down the line, I realised my muscles had widened and my inner strength (core) was gone, I could actually put my fingers through the gap!
+After my 3 baby and last lol!, I realised my muscles had widened and my inner strength (core) was gone, I could actually put my fingers through the gap!
 It was then that I realised my body had really changed and I had no core strength.

 Hindsight and knowledge are a wonderful thing and if only I knew then what I know now it would have saved me a lot of time in the gym!
 It’s never too late and I’m proof of that.

 I now realised that the best time to begin core strengthening is before you get pregnant.
 If you have already had a child and are planning for another one, try to strengthen those core muscles before your next pregnancy otherwise it will only get worse.

 When the connective stomach tissues have healed, some pilates or similar exercises may help you strengthen your transverse (deep core) belly muscles instead of the outer ones.
 Not all pilates or strengthening moves are advised during pregnancy, so make sure you’re working with a trainer who has knowledge of “diastasis”.
 I have been doing Pilates for 5 years now and my inner core is the best it has ever been.
 Combined with my other exercises, I would have to say that I feel stronger and fitter now than when I was in my twenties.

 It goes to show that age is a mind-set!